Dormant-Hero/snake_game/README.md

 -Game should automatically detect monitor resolution

+-Sound for when food is digested

 TODO List:

--Sounds for when food is eaten

 -Ways to die including more interesting than the default game hopefully